dimas91/dimas-page/aedon/classes/geomancer.md

 You can use an arcane focus as a Spellcasting focus for your Geomancer Spells.

 ## Sorcerous Origin
-Choose a sorcerous Origin, which describes the source of your innate magical power, such as Draconic Bloodline.

-Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.
+Your sorcerous Origin grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.

 ## Font of Magic
 At 2nd level, you tap into a deep wellspring of magic within yourself.
 This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.